geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/mnist.md

 ## Model testing
-`Estimator.test` triggers model testing with test dataset that specified in `Pipeline`.
-We can evaluate the model performance in the classification accuracy.
+`Estimator.test` triggers model testing using the test dataset that was specified in `Pipeline`.
+We can evaluate the model's accuracy on this previously unseen data.

 ```python